Key Stage 2

-Students will have a basic knowledge of different artists, and they will be able to show an appreciation of pictures and colour.
-Students will incorporate early mark-making into these lessons, starting to develop their fine and gross motor skills, to safely use and explore a variety of materials, tools and techniques, experimenting with design, texture, form and function.
-Students will start to share their creations, and talk about them.
+Pupils will have a basic knowledge of different artists, and they will be able to show an appreciation of pictures and colour.
+Pupils will incorporate early mark-making into these lessons, starting to develop their fine and gross motor skills, to safely use and explore a variety of materials, tools and techniques, experimenting with design, texture, form and function.
+Pupilswill start to share their creations, and talk about them.
 Pupils work will be celebrated around the school environment.

 Key Stage 3

 Pupils will develop skills obtained within KS2 in Art.
 They will continue to appreciate different styles of art and be encouraged to give an opinion, showing an understanding of others opinions and ideas.